-The Circular path was created in its entirety using the parametric equations for a circle, where a is a constant that controls the size of the curve.
+The circular path was created in its entirety using the parametric equations for a circle, where a is a constant that controls the size of the curve: $X = a \cos(t)$ and $Y = a \sin(t)$ .

-$$X=aCos(t)$$ $$Y=aSin(t)$$

-The Flower path was also created in its entirety using a version of the equations for a Hypotrochoid, where m is a constant controlling the shape of the curve, and h controls the size.
+The flower path was also created in its entirety using a version of the equations for a hypotrochoid, where m is a constant controlling the shape of the curve, and h controls the size: $X = [\cos(mt)] + {h[\cos(t-mt)]}$ and $Y = [\sin(mt)] - {h[\sin(t-mt)]}$ .

-$$X=(Cos[mt])+(h(Cos[t-mt]))$$ $$Y=(Sin[mt])-(h(Sin[t-mt]))$$

-Similar to the Bimodal path, the Stretched path was created by splicing together four curves using the following equations, where h is a constant that determines how peaked or rounded the curve is.
+Similar to the bimodal path, the stretched path was created by splicing together four curves using the following equations, where h is a constant that determines how peaked or rounded the curve is: $X = \{-[\cos(t)]\}^h$ and $Y = [\sin(t)]^h$ .

-$$X = (-(Cos[t]))^{h}$$ $$Y = (Sin[t])^{h}$$

 The sign of the equations determined the quadrant of the curve.

 These events appeared in an upright view and a depth view.
 In the upright view, the event was projected so that the plane of the path was frontoparallel.
 Figure 2 shows how an event with the circular path appeared in the display.
 In this orientation, information about path shape was available from horizontal and vertical translation components; there were no changes in the image size of the round object.
 The diameter of the circular path was 12.5 cm and was centered on the computer screen.
-The left/right screen amplitude of the other 4 path shapes was 12.5 cm and the largest distance in the vertical dimension was 12.5 cm.
-The period of the events was 2 seconds.
+The left/right screen amplitude of the other four path shapes was 12.5 cm, and the largest distance in the vertical dimension was 12.5 cm.
+The duration of the events was 2 sec.
 The size of the object on the screen was 2.3 cm.
 The observers were seated approximately 50 cm from the monitor, and the side-view events were simulated to be at the distance of the surface of the computer monitor.
-The visual angle for the displays was 13 degrees, for an average optical velocity of approximately 13 degrees per second.
+The visual angle for the displays was 13°, for an average optical velocity of approximately 13°/sec.
 The events also appeared in a depth view, in which the plane of the path was perpendicular to the plane of the display and parallel to the line of sight.
 In this orientation, the object oscillated back and forth along a straight line on the screen (Figure 2).
 The image size of the object varied according to its distance as determined by the path in depth.
-The center of the circular path was simulated to be at the distance of the surface of the computer monitor, so that the object was traveling in front of and then behind the plane of the computer monitor.
+The center of the circular path was simulated to be at the distance of the surface of the computer monitor, so that the object was traveling in front of, then behind, the plane of the computer monitor.
 The relationship of the image size to horizontal position provided information about path shape when the shape was viewed in depth.
-For each path shape, the closest simulated point of the path was 37.5 cm away from the observer, and the farthest point of the path was 62.5 cm away.
-The same screen amplitude, object size, and period were used for the depth events with the same average optical velocity of 13 degrees per second.
+For each path shape, the closest simulated point of the path was 37.5 cm from the observer, and the farthest point of the path was 62.5 cm.
+The same screen amplitude, object size, and period were used for the depth events with the same average optical velocity of 13°/sec.